Your digestive system and cancer drugs

 This page has information about how cancer drugs can affect your digestive system.
 There is information about

 Cancer drugs can have various effects on your digestive system.
 Some drugs can affect your appetite, or cause diarrhoea or constipation.
 Some of them may make you more likely to have heartburn (indigestion).
 These days, there are many different types of cancer drugs.
 Not all of them will affect your digestive system.
-Below there is information about each type of drug and how likely it is to cause this type of problem.

 All drugs have side effects, but they don’t all affect everyone who takes the drug.
 It is not possible to tell in advance who will have digestive system problems or how bad they might be.
 It depends on